bsiniarski-r7/worker-placement/README.md

 # worker-placement
 by Bart Siniarski

-Set of tools and scripts to understand the placement of files on short term workers (w200 - w217)
+Set of tools and scripts to understand the placement of files on short term workers (w200 - w217).
+In order to find placement you need to do the following:

+1. run download-worker-data.sh to download laliste outputs
+2. run extract-tokens.py to extract tokens from downloaded files
+3. run remove-duplicates to further clean data
+4. populate file named <i>test-population</i> with token you want to search for.
+You can get those tokens from laliste-tokens folder created after step 2.
+5. run find-placement.py to find placement of logs from <i>test-population</i> file on all of the workers

 # Tools:
 ## download-worker-data.sh